telecta/playbook/README.md

 ### The Enquiry

-New projects come about when the client fills out our contact form or by sending a email directly to enquiries inbox.
+New projects come about when the client fills out our contact form or by sending an email directly to enquiries inbox.

 We have a Zapier hook, which adds the enquiry as a task inside our Pitches project inside Asana.
 Pitches are sorted according to their current status: iceboxed, paused, qualifying, negotiating.
 The whole team is added as a follower to the ongoing pitch, so they’re kept informed.